LazerTechnologies/choo-choo-monorepo/docs/implementation-checklist.md

   - **How:**
     - Use the Vercel CLI to deploy your Next.js application.
     - Ensure all environment variables are set up correctly in your Vercel project.

-This checklist should provide a clear path forward.
-Good luck, and have fun building!